integrations/microsoft-teams/Readme.md

 All your subscriptions info and any other metadata stays within your GHES setup.
 So, you don't have to worry about data flowing to any external service.

 2. Bidirectional connectivity between GHES and Slack:
 Our GHES integration is not just a notification service.
 It will also enable you to perform actions directly from chat.
-So, the only prerequisite you need to ensure your GHES instance is accessible from MS Teams.
+So, the only prerequisite you need is to ensure your GHES instance is accessible from MS Teams.

 ### Configuration steps
+The existing GitHub app you see in the app store can only be used for GHEC (hosted GitHub) integration.
+To integrate your GHES instance with MS Teams, you need to configure a private GHES app.
+Here are the steps to integrate with GHES.

-1. Navigate to <instancename>:8443 and go to section “Chat Integration”
+1. Navigate to "your-ghes-url:8443" and go to section “Chat Integrations”

   ![image3](https://user-images.githubusercontent.com/9424117/223645857-b115adba-558e-4b2f-9363-d6b5da0c9c59.png)